 Prototyping and Project documentation

-At this stage, you create a marketplace prototype so that it is easy to understand how the end-user can utilize the application, which requires detailed description of interactions within the product functionality.
-This stage also includes checking the business potential of the idea, and preparing the project documentation in the form of descriptions of software functionality and purpose.
+At this stage, you create a marketplace prototype so that it is easy to understand how the end-user can utilize the application, which requires a detailed description of interactions within the product functionality.
+This stage also includes checking the business potential of the idea and preparing the project documentation in the form of descriptions of software functionality and purpose.
 A technical specification includes stating the goals, writing down the specific guidelines, and descriptions from the end-user perspective.

 While outlining the design, the team renders screens based on the stated goals, defined target audience, and approved functionality.